Şerif Gören

 Gören started his film career as an editor, and then continued as an assistant director to Yılmaz Güney.
 He and Güney started directing Endişe (The Anxiety) in 1974, in the beginning of which Güney was arrested and sent to prison.
 Gören continued directing the film, which makes it the first film directed by him.
 The Anxiety was a successful movie which won six awards at the 12th Antalya Film Festival in 1975 including Best National Film and Best National Director.
 He directed more than thirty films in a decade.
 His activities also brought some trouble.
-As he served as the chairman of the Film Directors Association during 1979-1980, he got arrested in the aftermath of the 1980 military coup.
-After his release he started directing Yol in 1981.
+As he served as the chairman of the Film Directors Association during 1979–80, he was arrested in the aftermath of the 1980 military coup.
+After his release he started directing the film Yol in 1981.

+Gören died of complications from a fall on 8 December 2024, at the age of 80.